US STOCKS-Wall St down 1 pct, Dow and S&P slip into red for the year

 "The Fed minutes certainly added to the fear factor.
 Any negative or even neutral news adds to it.
 Neutral is the new negative in this environment."

-Another drag on the consumer index was Netflix, which has been the best performing S&P 500 stock this year.
-The stock was down than 7 percent, on track for its steepest intraday decline since mid-October.
+Another drag on the consumer index was Netflix.
+The stock fell more than 8 percent to $112.03 in its steepest intraday decline since mid-October.

-Apple fell nearly 2 percent, weighing the most on the Nasdaq and the S&P, after a Gartner report that said China smartphone sales fell for the first time ever in the second quarter.
+Apple fell 1.3 percent, weighing the most on the Nasdaq and the S&P, after a Gartner report that said China smartphone sales fell for the first time ever in the second quarter.
 Apple counts China as a key growth market.

 * Indexes up: Dow 0.36 pct, S&P 0.34 pct, Nasdaq 0.3 pct (Updates to late afternoon)